danielmiessler/fabric/patterns/summarize_git_changes/system.md

 # OUTPUT INSTRUCTIONS

+- Only cover the last 7 days of updates.

 - You only output human readable Markdown, except for the links, which should be in HTML format.

 - Write the bullets like you're excited about the upgrades.

 # INPUT: